muecs/cp/README.md

 A collection of pipelines for the [CellProfiler](http://www.cellprofiler.org/) cell image analysis software, developed with the neuroimmunology research group of [Prof C. Linington](http://www.gla.ac.uk/researchinstitutes/iii/staff/christopherlinington/) at the Institute of Infection, Immunity and Inflammation, University of Glasgow, UK.

-Copyright (C) 2015 Steve Muecklisch
+Copyright &copy; 2015 Steve Muecklisch

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_GB).